Dark Mode

 Doctors' union warning over online booking safety risk

-When a new online booking system is introduced across England on Wednesday, the doctors union, the British Medical Association (BMA), has warned that potentially serious health issues could be skipped by GPs, resulting in patients being harmed.
-However, Health Minister Wes Streeting says that ministers are first and that patients' interests come first, and that they have already agreed concrete safeguards with the union.
+On Wednesday, when a new online booking system is introduced across England, the doctors' union, the British Medical Association (BMA), has warned that GPs could miss potentially serious health issues, which could result in harm to patients.
+However, Health Minister Wes Streeting says that ministers are putting patients' interests first and have already agreed upon concrete safeguards with the union.
 Patients needing an on-the-day GP appointment or a call from a consultant will be able to submit a request online throughout the day.
-During the so-called '8am squabble,' the center is now available in several locations and is intended to minimize long lines on the phone.
+The new system is intended to minimise long waits on the phone during the so-called '8am scramble' and is now available in several locations.

-According to the BMA, the government must halt the rollout of the online booking scheme in order to allow for changes to be implemented.
-According to the union, online platforms are unable to distinguish correctly between urgent and non-urgent patient messages, and this could result in potentially fatal cases being delayed.
-The BMA has also warned that there will be a potential online triage tsunami as a result of the increased demand.
-More could be done to provide safeguards, including the ability to temporarily switch off the online booking system if employees are struggling to deal with patient numbers, according to Union representatives.
-The union has warned that if the government does not update the scheme, a formal conflict will be announced.
-This could result in a work to rule situation, similar to that which was introduced in pending litigation in which doctors restricted patient visits to the minimum required under their employment.
+According to the BMA, the government must halt the rollout of the online booking scheme to allow for changes to be implemented.
+The union claims that online platforms are unable to correctly distinguish between urgent and non-urgent patient messages, which could result in delays for potentially fatal cases.
+The BMA has also warned that there will be a potential 'online triage tsunami' due to increased demand.
+Union representatives believe more could be done to provide safeguards, including the ability to temporarily switch off the online booking system if staff are struggling to deal with patient numbers.
+The union has warned that if the government does not update the scheme, a formal dispute will be announced.
+This could result in a 'work to rule' situation, similar to one previously introduced where doctors restricted patient visits to the minimum required under their employment contracts.

-Ministers, on the other hand, claim that the BMA had consented to the introduction of online booking as part of a new negotiated deal in England.
-They point out that many GPs already provide the facility.
-It was absurd that in 2025, many patients can't book appointments online, according to Wes Streeting, Secretary of State for Health and Social Care.
+Ministers, on the other hand, claim that the BMA had consented to the introduction of online booking as part of a newly negotiated deal in England.
+They point out that many GPs already offer this facility.
+Wes Streeting, the Secretary of State for Health and Social Care, called it "absurd" that many patients in 2025 cannot book appointments online.

-she said.
-Ministers had been warned that the changes would result in hospital-style waiting lists in general practice, which could "reduce face-to-face GP appointments.
-Mr Streeting said that 2,000 more GPs had already been recruited around England, and that customer satisfaction with their GP services was on the rise.
+Mr. Streeting said that 2,000 more GPs had already been recruited across England and that patient satisfaction with their GP services was on the rise.
 Officials said that surgeries that had modified the procedures had reduced waiting times for appointments.

 Comment / Reply From